Blogging or Social Media: Which is Better for Your Business?

 Social media has a big issue with this.
 On a site like Facebook or Twitter, you run into limitations constantly.
 You have to upload images in a specific format and fit within specific sizes.
 You have a limited number of characters for your posts before they're truncated behind a Read More link.
 You have limited exposure to your audience according to what the algorithm decides you should get.
 You can't tweak things like the color of your buttons or the site design.
 You're dramatically limited in a wide array of customizations that you can access on your website.

-Control of Conversion Process
+Control Of Conversion Process

 Now, don't get me wrong, social media has a lot of options for improving your conversion rate.
 Specifically, they have a ton of options for improving your conversion rate within their framework.
 Anything outside of their framework, though, you're unable to change.